talentsec/lev_doc/tutorial/README.md

 Update the operating system to the latest version, Windows Settings -> Update -> Check for updates

 Enable the display of file extensions.
-For details [refer to File Extension Display](https://jingyan.baidu.com/article/f7ff0bfcc9c0e12e26bb13a0.html)
+For details, [refer to File Extension Display](https://jingyan.baidu.com/article/f7ff0bfcc9c0e12e26bb13a0.html)

 Copy the following code into a new document: